Form 1099-G Tax Information

 Unemployment compensation is taxable income and must be reported each year even if you have repaid some or all of the benefits received.
 The 1099-G form is used to report taxable benefits when filing with the IRS for anyone who was paid unemployment benefits or Alternative Trade Adjustment Assistance payments during the calendar year, January 1 to December 31.
 Every year, we send a 1099-G to people who received unemployment benefits.
 We also send this information to the IRS.

-If you have elected to receive your IRS Form 1099-G for UI Payments electronically, you may access the form for current and previous tax years on MyUI portal by entering your social security number and password.
+If you have elected to receive your IRS Form 1099-G for UI Payments electronically, you may access the form for current and previous tax years on MyUI Claimant Portal by entering your social security number and password.

 If there is a problem with your password, you can also access your form by selecting IRS Form 1099-G for UI Payments then enter other credentials.

 If you received a 1099-G form and did not file a UI claim yourself or your employer did not file one on your behalf, you may be the victim of UI fraud.
 The GDOL has developed a secure form for reporting potential UI tax fraud.

 When criminals fraudulently claim benefits in someone else's name, we must investigate and confirm fraud before we can update the IRS.

 International and domestic crime rings use previously stolen personal information obtained in prior nationwide breaches of various companies to fraudulently claim unemployment benefits in states across the country.

 How to know if you’re a victim

 Criminals use two primary strategies to commit this fraud.
 They use previously stolen personal information to:

 - Open new unemployment claims in victims’ names.